valeryan/vscode-phpsab/README.md

 ## Cross Platform Path Support

-Going forward all path configuration should be done in a a unix style.
-This means all paths should be configured using `/`. `/` will represent the root of the OS and on windows will be assumed to be the `C:\` drive.
-Other drives can be indicated like `/d/` (this would resolve to `/` on linux and the `/d` will be ignored.).
-For specifying a path for `phpcs` or `phpcbf` do not include any extension such as `.bat`.
-The extension will resolve all that for you.
-This will allow the settings for this extension's settings to synchronize across systems and still function.
+Going forward all path configuration should be done in a unix style.
+This means all paths should be configured using `/`.
+Where `/` will represent the root of the OS and on windows will be assumed to be the `C:\` drive.
+Other drives can be indicated like `/d/` (this would resolve to `/` on linux and the `/d` will be ignored).
+For specifying a path for `phpcs` or `phpcbf` do not include any extension such as `.bat`, it will be added for you.
+This will allow the settings for this extension to synchronize across systems using vscode settings sync and still function.

-> **Note:** The default for this extension is to leave the path configurations empty and and let the auto resolver handle it for you.
+> **Note:** The default for this extension is to leave the path configurations empty or default and let the auto resolver handle it for you.
 If you are using this extension but disabling all of its auto-magic handling of paths why are you really using it? ...

 ## Multi-Root Workspace Support